spacecloud-io/space-docs/content/_index.md

 - **Eliminating** the need to write any backend code in most cases.
 - Providing an easy way to write **custom logic** for advanced use cases.
-- Enforcing **cloud native practices** to make sure your app is scalable.
+- Ensure that your app is scalable by enforcing **cloud-native practices**.
 - Introducing **security as a separate layer** to make apps more secure.

 ## Next steps